7.9.20 | Vision 2020 – COVID-19 Update

 Additional impacts significant events, such as the COVID-19 pandemic, can have on businesses may include decreased production, missed deadlines, destruction of property, personal injury and even death.
 As situations evolve, many of the associated risks also evolve and change—presenting businesses with a variety of business continuity and disaster recovery challenges.

-During the global COVID-19 pandemic, it was clear that some businesses were prepared, but many others were caught off-guard.
+As the global COVID-19 pandemic spread, it was clear that some businesses were prepared, but many others were caught off-guard.
 Those companies that lacked a proper business continuity plan encountered major problems, including:

 - Full or partial suspension of operations